 To make changes to a Trend Line, or the Trend Line View, Right Click on a trend line and the following pop up list will be displayed:

 - The first value is the Tag for the Trend line.
-If the user clicks on this tag the Access Window for this unit will be displayed.
+Clicking this will open the Access Window for this unit will be displayed.

-- The next 3 fields allow the user to adjust the position of the selected trend line in the Trend Line View.
+- The next 3 fields (Fit, Scale, Position) adjust the position of the selected trend line in the Trend Line View.

 - If Auto On is selected the trend line is centred on the Trend Line View.

-- Colours allows the user to change the colour of the selected Trend Line or the colour of the Trend Line View background or Grid lines.
+- Colours allows for changing the colour of the selected Trend Line or the colour of the Trend Line View background or Grid lines.